Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 chevron-up

 Grapes, raisins and currants are some of the most toxic fruits to dogs.
 Just a small amount of these seemingly harmless fruits can cause irreversible kidney damage and failure in your canine buddy.
-Other fruits to avoid include avocados and the seeds, pits and stones of fruits like apricots, peaches and cherries.
+Other fruits to avoid are avocados and the seeds, pits and stones of fruits like apricots, peaches and cherries.

 What fruits can dogs eat safely?